 Primary immunodeficiency was once thought to be very rare, but now it is considered more common.
-As PI awareness with physicians continues to grow, more people are getting diagnosed.1 In a 2007 Immune Deficiency Foundation survey, it was estimated that a quarter million people in the United States have been diagnosed with PI,2 and the U.S. National Institutes of Health estimate that there are many cases of PI that remain undiagnosed.3
+As PI awareness with physicians continues to grow, more people are getting diagnosed.1 In a 2007 Immune Deficiency Foundation survey, it was estimated that a quarter million people in the United States have been diagnosed with PI,2 and the U.S. National Institutes of Health estimate that ~500,000 cases of PI remain undiagnosed.3

 Testing for PI

 When testing for PI, doctors will typically ask about your family history and do a physical exam.
 They may order blood tests to check if your red and white blood cells, antibodies, and immune system are working properly.
 These tests are important for your doctor to confirm a diagnosis of PI.1